 After you have your scheduled practice in place, make sure you set up a system to track your progress.
 Tracking your progress has two main benefits.

 First, tracking serves as a method of feedback.
 You instantly gain greater clarity of what is and is not working.
-You’ll be better equipped in knowing when to keep pushing, and when to change gears to course correct.
+You’ll be better equipped to know when to keep pushing and when to change gears and course correct.

 Second, tracking functions as a motivator.
-Seeing previous progress, even if it’s slow but steady, can often be the difference between you sticking to your commitment for the day and falling through.
+Seeing previous progress, even if it’s slow but steady, can often ensure that you stick to your commitment for the day.

 During every workout, I update the spreadsheet with the numbers of sets and reps of each exercise, including the RPE, a measurement of how difficult the set was.
 By tracking these variables, I’m better able to course correct and optimally program my upcoming workouts.